Panoramic view of the Quilotoa Lagoon with emerald green water from the lookout point.

 Included

-• Lodging in hostels or lodges
+• Accommodation in hostels or lodges (depending on the option selected)

-• Baggage transport (premium version)
+• Luggage transport (premium private tour only)

-• Access ticket to Quilotoa
+• Access ticket to Quilotoa Lagoon

 Not included

-• Other beverages
+• Additional beverages

 Cancellation policy